hatemr/hatemr.github.io/_posts/2019-06-30-sugar-is-bad-for-you.-what-should-we-do-about-it?.md

 ---
-Title: Sugar seems to be bad for you.
+Title: Junk food seems to be bad for you.
 What should we do about it?
 Date: 2019-06-30
 Author: Robert Hatem
 Lang: en